MinhMXC/tp/docs/DeveloperGuide.md

     1. Download the Java Archive file and copy it into an empty folder.
     2. Double-click the Java Archive file. \
-       **Expected:** The application shows the Graphical User Interface with a set of sample contacts.
+       **Expected:** The application shows the Graphical User Interface with a set of sample contacts, tags and relationships.
 The window size may not be optimal.

 2. **Saving window preferences**

     1. Resize the window to an optimal size.
 Move the window to a different location.
 Close the window.
-    2. Re-launch the application by double-clicking the Java Archive file.
+    2. Re-launch the application by double-clicking the Java Archive file. \
        **Expected:** The most recent window size and location are retained.

 3. **Launch from command line (alternative to double-click)**

     1. Open a terminal (Command Prompt on Windows, Terminal on macOS or Linux).
     2. Navigate to the folder containing the Java Archive file.
-    3. Run `java -jar <YourAppName>.jar`.
+    3. Run `java -jar NetWise.jar`. \
        **Expected:** The application launches and shows the same Graphical User Interface as a normal double-click launch.